There are people who write songs for fun, and there are people who write because it’s a compulsion. Hayley Roscoe is the latter.

 Like every suburban daughter, Hayley began her musical education early with after-school music lessons in jazz piano and classical voice.
 A 90’s kid through and through, Hayley would come home and immerse herself in pop hits and indie rock anthems.
 These combined musical influences enabled her to develop a unique and versatile voice as a songwriter early on.

 Roscoe cut her teeth working with Toronto-based producer, Mladen Alexander (Olé); a mentorship that led to her first cut on the TV show Degrassi: The Next Generation when she was just 15 years old.
 Having since written with the likes of Axel Ulfsen (Norde/Universal), Ben Samama (HitVocals), and Ben Macklin, Roscoe is an experienced collaborator with a talent for vibrant lyrics and catchy melodies.
-She holds a Toronto Independent Music Award for her 2012 EP, Catalyst, and is an alumna of the prestigious Berklee College of Music in Boston, MA.
-Roscoe is currently preparing the release of her new single Texas with North London indie label, Copper Brown.
+She holds a Toronto Independent Music Award for her 2012 EP, Catalyst and Roscoe has released her single, Texas, with North London indie label, Copper Brown earlier this year.